Tinkerforge/doc/en/source/Product_Overview.rst

 Bricklets can be used to extend the features of :ref:`Bricks <product_overview_bricks>`.
-There are Bricklets to measure physical values such as rotation, voltage, current and ambient light as well as Bricklets for control purposes such as switching relays, digital input/output and drawing on LCDs.
+There are Bricklets to measure physical quantity such as rotation, voltage, current and ambient light as well as Bricklets for control purposes such as switching relays, digital input/output and alphanumeric output on LCDs.

 Unlike Bricks, Bricklets have no fixed size.
 Each Bricklet has the minimum size possible.
 Each Brick has up to four connectors for Bricklets.

 On startup a Brick detects connected Bricklets.
-The Bricklet plugins, stored in the EEPROM of the Bricklet, are copied into the flash of the Brick.
-This adds methods to the Brick, that can then be called from the PC.
+The Bricklet plugins, stored in the `EEPROM <http://en.wikipedia.org/wiki/EEPROM>`__ of the Bricklet, are loaded into the flash of the Brick.
+This adds new functions to the Brick, that can then be used from the PC.

 See :ref:`High Level Programming Interface <pi_hlpi>` for more information.